yaroslav-gwit/website-checker/README.md

 ## Compatibility
 Python 3.10+

-### If you are running Debian or Ubuntu, it's better to use docker container:
+### If you are running Debian or Ubuntu, it's better to use a docker container:
 https://hub.docker.com/r/mexicanrancher/website-checker

 ## Installation